15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 3670 Gratiot Ave, Port Huron, MI 48060

-A family-friendly beach right on Lake Huron.
-It has playgrounds, volleyball courts, grills, and year-round lake views.
-It’s a beautiful mix of laid-back fun and classic beach energy.
+A family-friendly beach right on Lake Huron with playgrounds, volleyball courts, grills, and year-round lake views — a nice mix of laid-back and classic beach energy.

 William C. Sterling State Park